Have you been thinking about starting a bullet journal? Are you intrigued by the idea of having a combined to-do list, planner, and diary?

 There’s a vast array of daily, weekly or monthly trackers online that you can adapt for yourself to help you stick to your habits.

-If you’d like to practice more self-care here’s how having a bullet journal can help you do this:
+Find out more about how having a bullet journal can help you build self-care habits:

 5. A bullet journal will help you to live more intentionally.